 On the contrary, self-forgiveness is about taking responsibility for our actions and doing what we can to make amends.
 We aren’t letting ourselves off the hook of accountability but, it’s fair to say, if the “hook” is emotional suffering, we are releasing that part of the impact of our mistakes.
 That is a good thing for everyone involved.

 Forgiving ourselves is an act of self-empowerment that leads to genuine grace and transformation.
 This is because as we learn to love and accept ourselves as we are, we instinctively engage in behavior that reflects this love—including asking for what we need, setting clear boundaries, communicating with transparency, and extending compassion to ourselves and others.
 We learn to make better, bolder choices as we free ourselves from the burden of the emotional baggage non-forgiveness bears.

 Trying to Prove We Are Sorry

 The impulse to persistently prove our regret may come from the powerlessness we experience over our emotions.
-We may be so remorseful that we try to get others to feel sorry for us or let us off the hook (which won’t actually fix the pain).
+We may be so remorseful that we try to get others to feel sorry for us or let us off the hook (which won’t actually resolve the pain).

 It makes sense that so many of us attempt to prove that we are sorry by treating our remorse like the cross we will willingly bear.
 Society loves to see the bad guy suffer.
-In a perverse way, those who carry the cross of remorse gain favor with their critics.
+In a perverse way, those who carry the heavy burden of remorse gain favor with their critics.
 It’s no wonder there are so many people trapped in a cycle of martyrdom and shame.